Kestra Private Wealth Services LLC Acquires Shares of 16,395 Simplify US Equity PLUS Downside Convexity ETF (NYSEARCA:SPD)

-Kestra Private Wealth Services LLC purchased a new stake in shares of Simplify US Equity PLUS Downside Convexity ETF (NYSEARCA:SPD) during the third quarter, Holdings Channel.com reports.
-The fund purchased 16,395 shares of the company’s stock, valued at approximately $499,000.
+Kestra Private Wealth Services LLC bought a new position in Simplify US Equity PLUS Downside Convexity ETF (NYSEARCA:SPD) during the third quarter, Holdings Channel reports.
+The fund bought 16,395 shares of the company’s stock, valued at approximately $499,000.

-Several other institutional investors and hedge funds have also recently added to or reduced their stakes in SPD.
-Hochman Cole Investment Advisors Inc. bought a new stake in Simplify US Equity PLUS Downside Convexity ETF in the third quarter worth about $892,000.
-Clarity Financial LLC purchased a new position in Simplify US Equity PLUS Downside Convexity ETF during the third quarter valued at approximately $1,299,000.
-Cambridge Advisors Inc. purchased a new position in Simplify US Equity PLUS Downside Convexity ETF during the third quarter valued at approximately $202,000.
-Bartlett & Co.
-LLC purchased a new position in Simplify US Equity PLUS Downside Convexity ETF during the third quarter valued at approximately $35,000.
-Finally, Kathmere Capital Management LLC grew its stake in Simplify US Equity PLUS Downside Convexity ETF by 19.6% during the third quarter.
-Kathmere Capital Management LLC now owns 590,738 shares of the company’s stock valued at $17,976,000 after acquiring an additional 96,778 shares in the last quarter.
+Several other large investors have also added to or reduced their stakes in SPD.
+Financial Enhancement Group LLC grew its position in shares of Simplify US Equity PLUS Downside Convexity ETF by 158.1% in the 2nd quarter.
+Financial Enhancement Group LLC now owns 2,460,508 shares of the company’s stock worth $74,578,000 after buying an additional 1,507,298 shares during the period.
+Carroll Financial Associates Inc. grew its position in Simplify US Equity PLUS Downside Convexity ETF by 6,028.6% during the 3rd quarter.
+Carroll Financial Associates Inc. now owns 313,480 shares of the company’s stock valued at $9,539,000 after purchasing an additional 308,365 shares during the last quarter.
+Royal Bank of Canada lifted its stake in Simplify US Equity PLUS Downside Convexity ETF by 203.5% during the 2nd quarter.
+Royal Bank of Canada now owns 349,177 shares of the company’s stock valued at $10,584,000 after acquiring an additional 234,119 shares during the period.
+HighTower Advisors LLC lifted its stake in Simplify US Equity PLUS Downside Convexity ETF by 43.4% during the 2nd quarter.
+HighTower Advisors LLC now owns 636,720 shares of the company’s stock valued at $19,303,000 after acquiring an additional 192,789 shares during the period.
+Finally, Ferguson Shapiro LLC bought a new position in shares of Simplify US Equity PLUS Downside Convexity ETF in the 3rd quarter worth approximately $4,583,000.

 Want to see what other hedge funds are holding SPD?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for Simplify US Equity PLUS Downside Convexity ETF (NYSEARCA:SPD).